 CAP-1002 - CAP-1002 is in its developmental stages.
-We expect to spend approximately \$4.0 million to \$6.0 million during 2020 on the further development of CAP-1002 for DMD and COVID-19, which expenses are primarily related to additional clinical, regulatory and manufacturing-related expenses.
-These figures are largely dependent on the next steps in our DMD and COVID-19 programs, the regulatory status of our programs with the FDA, and our ability to secure a partner for the potential future further clinical development of CAP-1002 for DMD, if necessary and various other factors.
+We expect to spend approximately \$4.0 million to \$6.0 million during 2021 on the development of CAP-1002 for DMD and COVID-19, which expenses are primarily related to clinical, regulatory and manufacturing-related expenses, including our technology transfer with Lonza Houston, Inc. These figures are largely dependent on the next steps in our DMD and COVID-19 programs, the regulatory status of our programs with the FDA, and our ability to secure a partner for the potential future further clinical development of CAP-1002 for DMD, if necessary and various other factors.